 Superficial lymphatics: accompany the superficial veins of the upper limb

-- The lymphatics at the medial side (radial) of the hand and forearm accompany the cephalic vein and drain mainly into the apical group of axillary lymph nodes.
+- The lymphatics at the lateral side (radial) of the hand and forearm accompany the cephalic vein and drain mainly into the apical group of axillary lymph nodes.

 - Deep lymphatics: follow the deep veins and drain into the axillary group of lymph nodes